Skip to Content

 Experience.
 Commitment.
 Results.
 A Trusted Firm With a Proven Track Record

-At Politis & Matovina, P.A., our Daytona Beach car accident attorneys leverage over a century’s worth of collective legal experience to represent victims of car accidents in Florida.
-We have the knowledge and personalized approach needed to address every aspect of your case, allowing you to focus on your recovery, rather than your legal issues.
+At Politis & Matovina, P.A., our Daytona Beach car accident lawyers leverage over a century’s worth of collective legal experience to represent victims of car accidents in Florida.
+We have the knowledge and personalized approach needed to address every aspect of your case, allowing you to focus on your recovery rather than your legal issues.

-If you have been injured in an auto accident because of another driver’s careless or reckless actions, then you are in no way on your own in this struggle.
-You might be entitled to compensation for your losses, including your medical bills, lost wages, property damage, and pain and suffering, and you have the right to hire an attorney to help you get that compensation from the parties who caused your accident.
+If you have been injured in an auto accident because of another driver’s careless or reckless actions, you are not alone in this struggle.
+You might be entitled to compensation for your losses, including medical bills, lost wages, property damage, and pain and suffering.
+You have the right to hire an attorney to help you get that compensation from the parties who caused your accident.

-To date, we’ve recovered hundreds of millions for our clients with some of our largest victories coming from car accident cases much like yours.
+To date, we’ve recovered hundreds of millions for our clients, with some of our most significant victories coming from car accident cases like yours.

-When you are trying to recover from serious injuries, it can be all but impossible to address the many aspects of your case all by yourself.
+When you are trying to recover from serious injuries, it can be nearly impossible to address the many aspects of your case alone.
 To help you focus on your recovery, our staff will take care of every step in the legal process.
-Better yet, we will strive to always keep you informed whenever there is an important step or decision, so you won’t have to be afraid about being left in the dark.
+Better yet, we will strive always to keep you informed whenever there is an important step or decision, so you won’t have to worry about being left in the dark.

 Our approach to car accident casework involves: